 Case study: Using data to create meaningful content

 We also use data to better understand customer interests and drive engagement.
 Armed with knowledge about content topics that perform best, as well as which topics lead to the most website conversions (online appointment requests, phone calls, etc.), Group3 can be strategic with the original content (blog articles, infographics, social posts) we create for our clients.
 We know where to invest time in developing high-quality content and how to deliver it with calls-to-action that get the most response.

 Take, for example, the ongoing email marketing campaign we deliver to help one of our healthcare clients stay in front of their patients.
 Utilizing the data connections between this client’s email marketing platform and website analytics, we’re able to determine the topics that patients are most interested in and are most likely to result in appointments booked.
 We recently wrote an in-depth blog article about a topic that had been popular with patients in the past.
 The new article link was delivered to 30,000 patient contacts via email and earned a 30.6% open rate and 48.9% click-through rate.
 It became the highest performing e-newsletter for this client ever.
 This compares favorably to industry average email metrics for the healthcare industry that yield an open rate of about 18% and click-through rate of only 7%.

 Data challenges – Find the right solutions for your business

 With so much data, determining what to measure and what actions to take can be a major challenge in any industry.
 When your data analytics are in the right hands, marketing campaigns are designed to more effectively connect with target audiences and better suited to reach your goals.

-To learn more about how Group3 can use data-driven strategies to fuel your marketing, contact our Raleigh marketing office.
+To learn more about how Group3 can use data-driven strategies to fuel your marketing, contact our Raleigh marketing agency.